isomerpages/moe-navalbasesec/_prospective-students/DSA @ NBSS/Selection Criteria.md

 <br>•Interview performance
 <br>•Aptitude test / audition performance
 <br>•For Art, portfolio of artworks</p>
-<p>The detailed requirements and criteria for the respective areas of talent
+<p><strong>The detailed requirements and criteria for the respective areas of talent are given below:</strong>
-are given below:
 <br>
 </p>
 <table style="minWidth: 50px">